renehorstmann/Pixelc/README.md

   - import palette
   - delete current palette
   - tool sub menu
+    - can also be pressed (info at top)
+    - preview at top
     - in container stack
     - shows tooltip, etc.
     - turn on / off